lhapaipai/mini-file-manager/README.md

 # Mini File Manager

 Mini File Manager is a file management interface for your Symfony backend.
-The connection is made with `pentatrion/upload-bundle`.
+The connection is made with [pentatrion/upload-bundle](https://github.com/lhapaipai/upload-bundle).

 <img alt="Mini File Manager" src="https://user-images.githubusercontent.com/1088155/128615403-2b41fbb4-dd4e-452e-b2c2-6926642bf146.jpg">

-## Dépendances
+## Dependances

 Mini File Manager is designed with Vue (unless you modify the sources, the dependencies are integrated into the module) and you have to configure a Symfony backend to manage your files.